uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 All TDR documentation is available [here](https://github.com/nationalarchives/tdr-dev-documentation)

 This project can be used to spin up a jenkins server using ECS.
 The ECS cluster is created using terraform and the jenkins configuration uses the [JCasC](https://jenkins.io/projects/jcasc/) plugin.

 We use this project to create two Jenkins instances.
+For configuration:
-Integration Jenkins uses the jenkins.yml file for configuration and jenkins-prod.yml for the production Jenkins.
+* Integration Jenkins uses the jenkins.yml file; and
+* Production Jenkins uses the jenkins-prod.yml

 ## Project components